UGR Integration

 Option B

-Generate a complete UGR Document Bundle via Composition/$document operation.
+Generate a complete UGR Document Bundle via Composition/$document operation as per Composition document.

 Cohort / Population Search